These points apply equally to men or women who travel alone

 - Solo Traveler is written by two women who are solo travellers themselves, and offer some good advice, and explore alternatives you might not have considered.
 They highlight some no-single-supplement travel options worth looking at.

-- Her Own Way is a Canada’s Consular Affairs website which again offers useful information for both men and women who are traveling alone.
+- Her Own Way offers useful information for both men and women who are traveling alone from Canada’s Consular Affairs.

 - Traveling alone isn’t lonely — it’s an adventure – Chicago Tribune Travel, by Josh Noel – with advice from three experienced solo travellers